redsky-engineering/rs-framework/README.md

 ## Demo

-RedSky Framework utilizes storybook to demonstrate available components
+RedSky Framework utilizes storybook to demonstrate available components.
+Please make sure to adequately document your components in storybook mdx files.

+## Playground

+When working on the framework it is often useful to quickly fire up a simple structured playground.
+You can do so by navigating to the /playground folder and running the simple Vite project with `yarn dev`

 ## Building